jscanass/jscanass.github.io/index.md

 ### About

-I'm Juan Sebastián, a PhD student in the [People and Nature Lab](https://www.ucl.ac.uk/biosciences/gee/people-and-nature-lab) and the [CBER](https://www.ucl.ac.uk/biosciences/gee/ucl-centre-biodiversity-and-environment-research) at University College London.
-My research interests span the fields of artificial intelligence, biodiversity monitoring, sustainability, and social impact, with a particular focus on utilizing bioacoustics and deep learning against global ecological crisis.
-Currently, my work centres on understanding the drivers of population change in different taxonomic groups such as amphibians, insects, and bats through creating machine learning systems that work on real-world monitoring networks in Europe and the Neotropics.
+I'm Juan Sebastián, a PhD student in the [People and Nature Lab](https://www.ucl.ac.uk/biosciences/gee/people-and-nature-lab) and the [CBER](https://www.ucl.ac.uk/biosciences/gee/ucl-centre-biodiversity-and-environment-research) at University College London (UCL).
+My research interests span the fields of artificial intelligence, biodiversity monitoring, sustainability, and social impact, with a particular focus on utilizing bioacoustics and deep learning.
+Currently, I'm working on understanding the drivers of population change in different taxonomic groups such as amphibians, insects, and bats through creating machine learning systems that work on real-world monitoring networks in Europe and the Neotropics.

 Previously, I was a researcher at the [Humboldt Institute](http://www.humboldt.org.co/es) in Colombia and a collaborating researcher at the [Mila-Quebec AI Institute](https://mila.quebec/) in Montréal, living between Audiomoths and [Moths](https://mila.quebec/en/automated-monitoring-of-insects-ami).
 My undergraduate studies were at the [National University of Colombia](https://unal.edu.co/) in the Mathematics Department working with [Prof. Francisco Gómez](https://sites.google.com/site/fagomezj/) where I worked on interpretability in healthcare and diverse problems in policy.